Arizona Car Accident Attorneys

 The amount of the multiplier is a negotiable point.
 During your settlement conference your attorney will be trying to push it higher.
 The defendant’s attorney will be trying to push it lower.

 There are significant advantages to working with an attorney early.
-Your personal injury lawyer can file your claim on your behalf and deal with the insurance company so you don’t have to worry about making mistakes.
+Your personal injury attorney can file your claim on your behalf and deal with the insurance company so you don’t have to worry about making mistakes.
 All the evidence is also fresh, ensuring that your attorney has a better chance of strengthening your case.

-When you wait, you give the defendant’s lawyers a head start.
+When you wait, you give the defendant’s attorneys a head start.
 They’ll also start trying to talk you into accepting less money than is your due, just to ensure you can never get any more money out of them.
 Witnesses and evidence can also disappear when you wait.

 In short, the faster you contact an attorney the more likely you are to win your car accident case.